-Conversations among leaders worldwide has shifted from crisis management to looking forward…seeing opportunities for new ways of working effectively and creatively with their teams.
+Conversations among leaders worldwide have shifted from crisis management to looking forward…seeing opportunities for new ways of working effectively and creatively with their teams.

 In the past, many statistics told us agile teams were more productive and team members had better relationships when they were co-located.